 There will always be bad actors intent on cheating and rigging elections so we must find ways to mitigate and minimize the risk.
 It is possible to protect elections effectively from paper ballot fraud through robust physical security measure which can minimize the risk of fraud and/or make it extremely likely that the fraud would be detectable.

+While paper ballot rigging is not impossible, it is far more difficult, and it is detectable.
 Electronic voting carries a much higher risk because it can be carried out undetectably and on a much larger scale.
 Research has concluded that a single individual could successfully rig electronic voting machines to manipulate a statewide election.

 What does it mean to "audit" with paper ballots?

 Experts have long recommended that all elections should be audited before the winner is certified to ensure the results are correct.
 This entails using statistical models to retrieve a small sample of paper ballots that are examined by hand to ensure the machines recorded and counted the votes correctly.
 If discrepancies are discovered the audit can be escalated to a full hand count and the hand count of the paper ballots becomes the official result.